 Traditionally, data downloading was managed using human-operated scheduling software to generate command sequences sent to Mars Express, telling it when to dump specific data packets.
 "This is tedious, time-consuming and never really eliminated the occasional loss - forever - of valuable science data," says Alessandro Donati, Head of the Advanced Mission Concepts and Technologies Office at ESA's Space Operations Centre (ESOC), Darmstadt, Germany.

-The result of this work is a new 'smart' tool, dubbed MEXAR2 ('Mars Express AI Tool'), which has successfully passed initial testing and validation and is now an integral part of the Mars Express mission planning system.
+The result of this work is a new 'smart' tool, dubbed MEXAR2 ('Mars Express AI Tool'), which is now an integral part of the Mars Express mission planning system.

-MEXAR2 works by considering the variables that affect data downloading - including the overall science observation schedule for all Mars Express instruments - and then intelligently projecting which on-board data packets might be later lost due to memory conflicts.
-It then optimises the data download schedule and generates the commands needed to implement the download.
-"With MEXAR2, any loss of stored data packets has been largely eliminated," says Fred Jansen, ESA's mission manager for Mars Express.
+MEXAR2 works by intelligently projecting which on-board data packets might be later lost due to memory conflicts, optimising the data download schedule and generating the commands needed to implement the download.
+"With MEXAR2, any loss of stored data packets has largely been eliminated," says Fred Jansen, ESA's mission manager for Mars Express.

 MEXAR2 has reduced the mission planning team's workload considerably - by 50 percent compared to the old manual method - for generating workable downlink plans.
 "And because it optimises bandwidth used to receive data on Earth, we have been able to free expensive ground station time for other missions," says Michel Denis, Mars Express Spacecraft Operations Manager at ESOC.